MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-invoice-processing.md

 :::image type="content" source="media/invoice-processing-kvp-run.png" alt-text="Screenshot of all key-value pairs on an invoice - results.":::

-To extract a specific key for which you know its value, you can use the **Filter array** action as shown on the screenshot below.
+To extract a specific key for which you know its value, you can use the **Filter array** action as shown on the following screenshot.
 In the example of the screenshot, we want to extract the value for the key **Tel .:**

 :::image type="content" source="media/invoice-processing-kvp-extract.png" alt-text="Screenshot of how to retrieve a value given a key.":::